 A parent who wants to change the “status quo” of a parenting plan must file a petition with proper service of process.
 Clark v.
 Clark, 204 So.
 3d.
 589 (Fla.
 1st DCA 2016).

 Statutory Exception to Best Interest Standard: Modification

-Section 61.13(2)(c), Florida Statutes states modification of a parenting plan and time-sharing schedule requires a showing of a substantial, material, and unanticipated change of circumstances.
-The petitioning parent “must show that (1) circumstances have substantially and materially changed since the original custody determination, (2) the change was not reasonably contemplated by the parties, and (3) the child’s best interests justify changing custody.”
+Modification of a parenting plan and time-sharing schedule requires a showing of a substantial, material, and unanticipated change of circumstances.
+See section 61.13(2)(c), Florida Statutes.
+That means the parent seeking to modify a parenting plan, “must show that (1) circumstances have substantially and materially changed since the original custody determination, (2) the change was not reasonably contemplated by the parties, and (3) the child’s best interests justify changing custody.”
 Hutchinson v.
 Hutchinson, 287 So.
 3d 695 (Fla.
 1st DCA 2019) (quoting Korkmaz v.
 Korkmaz, 200 So.
 3d 263 (Fla.
 1st DCA 2016).

 Can You Anticipate and Provide in Your Parenting Plan Modifications for Future Events?

 As stated earlier, a parent who seeks modification must show the parents didn’t anticipate the change in circumstances.
 See Patel v.
-Patel, Case No. 1D20-3231 (Fla.
-1st DCA Jul 19, 2021) (emergency room doctor dad failed to show scheduling challenges, which made weekend timesharing difficult, differed substantially from those he faced when the judge adopted the parenting plan).
+Patel, 324 So.
+3d 1001 (Fla.
+1st DCA 2021) (emergency room doctor dad failed to show scheduling challenges, which made weekend timesharing difficult, differed substantially from those he faced when the judge adopted the parenting plan).
 So, does that mean you and the judge can’t anticipate and provide in your Parenting Plan for future changes?
 What if things that you and the other parent predict will happen do happen?
 Can you avoid returning to court?